-Many of Italian holidays are shared with all the Western world, think Christmas or New Year's eve.
+Many of the most popular Italian holidays are shared with all the western world, think of Christmas or New Year's Eve.
 Others have been imported, like Halloween.
-Others are typical Italian, like the National holidays or Epiphany.
+Others yet are typically Italian, like our national holidays or the Epiphany.

-In Italy, Epiphany marks the end of the Christmas season, the literal Twelfth Day of Christmas.
-As the saying goes, "l'Epifania tutte le feste porta via", which can be rougly translated in "Epiphany takes all the holidays away", meaning that with day ends the long period of celebrations that began with New Year's eve.
+In Italy, the Epiphany marks the end of the Christmas season: it is, literally, the Twelfth Day of Christmas.
+As the saying goes "l'Epifania tutte le feste porta via", which can be rougly translated as "Epiphany takes all the holidays away".

-On the sixth of January children wake up to find presents from the Befana, an ancient Santa Claus-like figure with the appearence of an old, benevolent hag, all trussed up in old clothes and shoes and flying on a broomstick.
+On the sixth of January, children wake up to find presents from the Befana, an ancient Santa Claus-like figure with the appearence of an old, benevolent hag, all trussed up in old clothes and shoes and flying on a broomstick.
 Her name originally meant "giver of gifts".
-Just like Santa Claus, she drops through chimneys to fill stockings up with toys and candy.
-In some traditions, the Befana leaves toyes and candies for good children and pieces of coal for bad children.
-Some parents use coal shaped sweets as a friendly advice for their children, the implied message to them being "next year behave better".
-The entire family then ventures out to take part in a giant street fair, where they buy more gifts, usually earthenware products.
-In Rome there's a popular street market in Piazza Navona during Christmas and it's one of the preferred locations to buy gifts for Epiphany.
+Just like Santa Claus, she flies down chimneys to fill stockings with toys and candy.
+In some areas of Italy, the Befana leaves toys and candies for good children, and pieces of coal for the naughty ones.
+Some parents use coal-shaped sweets as a friendly advice for their children, the implied message to them being "next year behave better".
+The entire family then ventures out to take part in large, colorful street fairs, where they buy more gifts, usually terracotta statuettes or kitchen ware.
+In Rome, Piazza Navona hosts a very popular Christmas street market, renowned as a favorite location for Epiphany day shopping in the city.

-Celebrated on April 25th, it commemorates the liberation of Italy by Allied troops in the Second World War.
-After Italy surrendered, Nazi Germany considered it as a new enemy and intensified the anti partigian operations against Italian freedom fighters.
-The holiday is meant to honor all those who died during the war, from soldiers fighting overseas to civilian victims of Allied bombings and atrocities committed during Nazi Germany's bitter retreat from its former ally's territory.
-The lives of those who served as partisans in the Italian Resistance are especially honored.
+Celebrated on the twety-fifth of April, it commemorates the liberation of Italy by Allied troops in the Second World War.
+After Italy surrendered, Nazi Germany considered it as a new enemy, and intensified the anti partisans operations against the Italian freedom fighters.
+The holiday is meant to honor all those who died during the war, from soldiers, to civilian victims of Allied bombings and atrocities committed during Nazi Germany's bitter retreat from its former ally's territory.

-May 1st is Labor Day for most of the world.
-In Italy, it is not just a workers holiday, but a day for left political parties to hit the streets and protest their various causes.
-The atmosphere is usually festive, like one big street fair, however protests can sometimes get carried away and become a little too rowdy.
-The big end of every First of May celebrations is the big, free music concert held in Piazza San Giovanni in Rome, where the most important Italian singers and many foreign guest stars perform before a festive audience.
+The first of May is celebrated in most of the world as Labor Day.
+In Italy, it is not just a workers' holiday, but a day for left political parties to hit the streets and protest their cause.
+The atmosphere is usually festive, like one, friendly street fair.
+However, protesters sometimes get carried away and become a little too rowdy.
+The climax of every First of May celebration is the free music concert of Piazza San Giovanni, in Rome, where the most important Italian singers and performers, as well as many foreign stars perform before a festive audience.

 FESTIVAL OF THE REPUBLIC

-Next to Christmas, Easter, and New Years, Ferragosto is one of the most celebrated holidays in Italy.
-Celebrated on the fifteenth of August, it celebrates the rise of Mary up to heaven to join her son Jesus, taking her place by his side to look after those of us remaining here on Earth.
+Along with Christmas, Easter, and New Year's Eve, Ferragosto is probably the best loved holiday in Italy.
+Celebrated on the fifteenth of August, it honors Mary's Assumption to Heaven, where Catholic belief says She sits beside her Son, Jesus.
 It is a day of great festivities with celebrations in the streets and prayers to the Virgin Mary for thanks and support.
 All of Italy shuts down to celebrate Ferragosto.
-During the years, just like Christman, the religious side of the holiday has been overtaken by the mondane side.
-Now in most part of Italy, especially vacation places, Ferragosto is a sort of second New Year's eve, with parties and celebrations.
+During the years, just like Christmas, the religious connotation of the holiday has been overtaken by its mundane side.
+In most of Italy, especially in touristic areas and locations, Ferragosto is a sort of second New Year's Eve, with parties and celebrations.

 The Feast of the Immaculate Conception takes place on the eighth of December and it is, generally, a Holy Day of Obligation.
 The faithful are required to attend Mass, where they commemorate when Mary was graced by God to lead a life completely free of sin.

 FEAST OF ST. STEPHEN

-The Feast of St. Stephen is celebrated on December 26th, the day after Christmas.
-It is part of the Twelve Days of Christmas, and marks the day of St. Stephen, the first martyr for the newborn king.
+The Feast of St. Stephen is celebrated on the twenty-sixth of December, the day after Christmas.
+It is part of the Twelve Days of Christmas, and honors the first martyr for the Newborn King, Stephen.

 OTHER FEAST DAYS

-Individual cities in Rome celebrate the feast days of their patron saints.
+Individual cities all over Italy celebrate the feast days of their patron saints.
 Some of the best known celebrations are on:

-- September 19, Naples honors San Gennaro, a saint and martyr who died while visiting Christians imprisoned by Rome and forced to work as slaves in sulphur mines for the crime of being Christian.
+- September, 19th: Naples honors San Gennaro, a saint and martyr who died while visiting Christians imprisoned by the Empire and forced to work as slaves in sulphur mines for the crime of being Christian.

 The month of August itself can be described as one long holiday.
 Dating back to Roman times, it has been common for everybody in Italy to escape the hottest time of the year by leaving the city and retreating to the countryside or the sea.
-It is a time for people to rest, travel, and to just celebrate life in general.
+It is a time for people to rest, travel, and just celebrate life in general.